paketo-buildpacks/paketo-website/content/faq/_index.md

 ---

 ### What languages and frameworks are available?
-We currently offer Java, Node.js, Golang, .NET Core, PHP, and NGINX Paketo Buildpacks
+We currently offer Java, Node.js, Golang, .NET Core, PHP, and NGINX Paketo Buildpacks.

 ---